higlass/higlass/higlass_client.rst

 we don't actually know how to draw this track.
 We need to create a class which knows how to draw this track type.
 We can do that by creating a new file in ``app/scripts`` called ``HorizontalMultivecTrack.js``.

+The easiest way to do this is to start with an existing track type and copy it.
+This example uses a HeatmapTrack as a template.
+For other types of data, it's best to start with a track that is similar to the type that you are trying to create.
+A list of track types can be found in the `track types section of this documentation <track_types.html>`_.

 .. code-block:: bash